The 10 Best Brunches in Fitzroy, Melbourne for 2023 (By a Local!)

 I’m obsessed with Elektra: a Himalayan restaurant on bustling Brunswick Street that’s home to some truly interesting dishes.

 Honestly, they hit it out of the park with all of the meals they offer.
-I’m a big fan of their Everest benedict, too, which consists of grilled chicken, crispy bacon, poached eggs, spinach, and a Sriracha hollandaise, all served on a particularly unusual rice crepe.
+I’m a big fan of their Everest Benedict, too, which consists of grilled chicken, crispy bacon, poached eggs, spinach, and a Sriracha hollandaise, all served on a particularly unusual rice crepe.
 That one’s pictured below, along with their smashed avo, which is yet another favourite of mine.

 And finally, I adore the chai that they serve here.
 As somebody who once consumed an entire litre of masala chai in a single day[!] while traveling in Nepal, I can confirm that this stuff is legit.
 It’s the perfect blend of spicy and sweet, with several flavour options (like matcha, turmeric, and dark chocolate) and plenty of milk substitutes.
 Personally, I stick with the standard hot Himalayan chai and swoon over it every time I come here.